edwinMarquez/QuickJavaConcept/docs/README.md

 ## Usage

-use ~: sh compile.sh to compile the project. use ~: sh run.sh to run it
+* use ~: sh compile.sh to compile the project.
+* use ~: sh run.sh to run it
+* use ~: sh jar.sh to create the standalone(read below) jar file.

 on Windows:
-use compile.bat to compile
+* use compile.bat to compile
-use run.bat to run
+* use run.bat to run

 src/Main.java is the main file that gets executed when running run.sh (run.bat), start your project there or just use that file